In my latest post, I introduced to you the Critical Signals Report “Storm Tracker.”

 Just One of Many Indicators We Track for You

-Tons of technical indicators are out there, and we’ll be addressing them in subsequent Critical Signals Reports.
+Tons of technical indicators are out there, and we’ll be addressing them in subsequent reports.

 But one indicator that we are watching right now is the Elliot Wave.